Fort Pierce police searching for man involved in child molestation, cops say

 Police said a man wearing a white hat, white long-sleeve shirt, khaki pants, and riding a bicycle was involved in a case of child molestation at the store.

-The police department, which did not name the store or release any additional details about the crime, is now trying to identify and track down the man.
+The police department, which did not release any additional details about the crime, is now trying to identify and track down the man.

 If you recognize him, call Det.
 Kevin Mohamed at 772-467-6905 or kmohamed@fppd.org, or Treasure Coast Crime Stoppers at 1-800-273-8477.